hbctraining/scRNA-seq_online/lessons/01_intro_to_scRNA-seq.md

 ### Large volume of data

-Expression data from scRNA-seq experiments represent ten or hundreds of thousands of reads for thousands of cells.
+Expression data from scRNA-seq experiments represent tens or hundreds of thousands of reads for thousands of cells.
 The data output is much larger, requiring higher amounts of memory to analyze, larger storage requirements, and more time to run the analyses.

 ### Low depth of sequencing per cell